-Having entered suitable query text, click the OK button at the bottom of the window to submit the job.
-When you do this, one of two things will happen.
-In synchronous mode, the Load Window will appear, and the progress will indicate when loading is complete in the normal way.
-In asynchronous mode, you will be taken to the Running Jobs tab where you can see the progress of your submitted job.
+Having entered suitable query text, click the Run Query button at the bottom of the window to submit the job.
+What happens then depends on the Query Mode described above: in Synchronous mode, the Load Window will appear with a load progress indicator, and when it's done the table will be loaded into TOPCAT in the usual way.
+In Asynchronous mode, you will be taken to the Running Jobs tab where you can see the progress of your submitted job; when it's ready it will be loaded into TOPCAT.
+In Quick Look mode, a window will pop up to display the results when they are ready.